 MBA Dual Degree

-Most dual degrees generally require at least 60 graduate credits and follow a very structured curriculum.
+.

-A dual degree requires 30 credits in the MBA curriculum.
-The 30 credits for MBA will consist of 27 credits of the Business Core requirements plus ACCT 801 ACCT 801 - Management Accounting and Control (3cr.).
+A dual degree requires 32 credits in the MBA curriculum.
+The 32 credits from the MBA will consist of 27 credits of the required Business Core, two one credit professional development seminars: BUEC601 and BUEC603, plus one international business course.
 Students interested in pursuing a dual degree should contact the MBA Program Manager to discuss the specific courses required to complete the degrees.